-3.2 CONSTRUCTION
+3.2 Construction

 The extent and nature of the Project's construction phase will be described.
 The description will include the type and methods of construction and the construction equipment to be used and any items of plant to be transported onto the construction site.
 Any staging of the Project will be described and illustrated showing site boundaries, development sequencing and timeframes.
 The estimated numbers of people to be employed in the Project construction phase will also be provided with a brief description of where those people may be accommodated.
+All significant environmental and social impacts of the construction phase will be identified and addressed.

-3.3 OPERATIONS
+3.3 Operations